-This week’s guest columnist is Dr. Kevin Morris, a family practice resident at the University Hospital and Clinics here in Lafayette.
+This week’s guest columnist is Dr. Christopher Clark, a Family Practice resident at the University Hospital and Clinics here in Lafayette.

 The saying “Find a penny, pick it up; all day long you’ll have good luck” doesn’t always apply, especially for one 5 year-old girl in the Pediatric Emergency Department.
 She was playing with some coins, inspecting them closely, even putting them in her mouth to taste them.
 Then one hard swallow, and she felt something wrong, besides being “short changed.”
 Uh-oh!

 Kids put foreign objects (as we call them) in any place they can- ears, noses, and mouths.
 Infants and toddlers particularly like to explore with their mouths, being the most sensitive part of their bodies.
 And sometimes, they swallow stuff.
 Luckily, about 80% of foreign objects pass through the gastrointestinal system without difficulty.
 The one place they get can stuck is the esophagus, that tube that brings food from your mouth to your stomach.
 When this happens, kids have to go to surgery to have the object removed.

 Parents usually know when something gets stuck.
 School-age kids can report the feeling of the coin lodged in the esophagus.
 Parents usually witness the ingestion in infants, but occasionally toddlers aren’t in the room when they swallow something.
 Even then, a sudden onset of coughing, gagging, and crying alerts parents to what’s happened.
 However, twice in the past year in our ER, we’ve seen babies with weeks of coughing and vomiting, and order a chest x-ray to look for pneumonia.
 Surprise, what’s that coin doing in there!?